-Abalone shell centerpiece, with tumeric dyed needles, various beads and colors, blue, purple, orange.
+Abalone shell centerpiece with turmeric dyed needles, various beads and colors; blue, purple and orange.

 1 in stockAsk the Artisan

-Inspired by fall colors, a splash of orange, blue, purple and a beautiful Abalone shell as the centerpiece, Indian wrap, and cross stithces throughout.
+Inspired by fall colors, a splash of orange, blue, purple and a beautiful abalone shell as the centerpiece, Indian wrap, and cross stitches throughout.